 AK Café offers casual dining overlooking the museum’s Sculpture Garden.
 Visit the AK Café section to view menus and learn more about the restaurant.
 To make a reservation, which is highly recommended, please call 716.270.8223.

 Who do I contact to purchase an Albright-Knox publication?

 Publications are available through Shop AK.

 I would like to work at the Albright-Knox.
 Who do I talk to?

 Can the Albright-Knox give monetary appraisals for works of art?

 No, we are not able to give monetary evaluations.
 Please call the American Society of Appraisers at 1.800.272.8258.

 Call Ahead to Confirm

 Exhibition and installation information is subject to change.
-If you are planning to visit the Gallery to see a specific work of art, please call us first to confirm that it will be on view.
+If you are planning to visit the museum to see a specific work of art, please call us first to confirm that it will be on view.